techidaily/site-facebook/source/_posts/analyzing-the-growth-in-tech-spending-for-cybersecurity-on-facebook.md

 ## Does Buying an Oculus Rift Restore Your Facebook Account?

- According to an[NPR report](https://www.npr.org/2021/08/02/1023801277/your-facebook-account-was-hacked-getting-help-may-take-weeks-or-299?t=1627998422775) , it can take weeks for a hacked Facebook account to return to the rightful owner, such is the volume facing the Facebook security and accounts teams.
+ According to an [NPR report](https://www.npr.org/2021/08/02/1023801277/your-facebook-account-was-hacked-getting-help-may-take-weeks-or-299?t=1627998422775) , it can take weeks for a hacked Facebook account to return to the rightful owner, such is the volume facing the Facebook security and accounts teams.

  One canny user spotted an opportunity to dodge the line and followed a tip found on Reddit.
 The tip suggested purchasing a new Oculus Quest 2\.
 As Facebook owns Oculus and you need a working Facebook account to use the VR headset, surely Facebook would oblige and get your account back into your hands, right?